yuvrajjwala/calculator/README.md

 # calculator
-This was my first project using html,css,javascript.
+This was my first project using Web devlopment.

+This is a fully funtional calculator with nice looks and user friendly.